Tom Holland (author): Politics

-In August 2014, Holland and fellow historian Dan Snow organized 200 British public figures in signing a letter to the people of Scotland, published by The Guardian, expressing the hope that Scotland would vote to remain part of the United Kingdom in the September 2014 referendum on that issue.
+In August 2014 Holland and the historian Dan Snow organised 200 British public figures in signing a letter to the people of Scotland, published by The Guardian, expressing the hope that Scotland would vote to remain part of the United Kingdom in the September 2014 referendum on that issue.
 The letter read in part "We want to let you know how very much we value our bonds of citizenship with you, and to express our hope that you will vote to renew them.
 What unites us is much greater than what divides us.
 Let's stay together."
 Among the signatories were Sir Andrew Lloyd Webber, Mick Jagger, Dame Judi Dench and Stephen Hawking.

 Earlier that year, he had voiced his desire for the United Kingdom to stay a part of the European Union, saying: "I would like to remain a citizen of the European Union, but I would like even more to continue in a country that includes Scotland ... the likelier it seems the United Kingdom will leave the EU, the likelier Scotland is to leave the United Kingdom.
 I don't want to be a Little Englander.
 I want to stay European, and I want to stay British."
 After Britain voted to leave the EU in 2016, Holland stated that he himself had voted Remain, but that since Brexit had been chosen by the people in a democratic vote, the government had to carry through with it.
 He posted on his Twitter account in October 2018: "Brexit has to happen – anything else would be undemocratic.
 But the result was close, close, close – so the Brexit settlement should properly accept that.
 I'm sure that's what most people feel."

-In 2017, Holland joined Scottish businessman/blogger Kevin Hague and history professor Ali Ansari to create a new think tank which they named "These Islands".
+In 2017 Holland joined the Scottish businessman and blogger Kevin Hague and the history professor Ali Ansari to create a new think tank which they named "These Islands".
 It is devoted to stimulating positive debate about Britain's identity, Brexit and the Scottish independence issue, and promoting the idea that staying united as a nation is beneficial to all the countries that make up Great Britain.
 A number of academics and activists have contributed papers to the These Islands website.